 Kate Reed Reserve Nature Recreation Area

-The Kate Reed Nature Reserve Recreation Area is another network of tracks with something for everyone in close proximity to Launceston, being only 10 minutes from Launceston CBD.
-A series of unsealed trails with over 20km of single track, and some great berm trails which are now signposted.
-The wide fire trails make it great for beginners and families, while there remains plenty of opportunity for more experienced riders to flex their muscles on the single track.
-It’s also the home to Silverdome Tasmania’s main cycling Velodrome so it’s certainly the mecca for all things bike related.
+The Kate Reed Nature Reserve Recreation Area is another network of tracks with something for everyone near Launceston.
+It features a series of unsealed trails with more than 20km of single track and some great berm trails that are now signposted.
+Its wide fire trails make it great for beginners and families, but there’s plenty of opportunity for more experienced riders to flex their muscles on the single track.
+It’s also the home to Silverdome, Tasmania’s main velodrome so it’s certainly a hub for all things bike-related.

 Details: Tasmanian Government

 Near the picturesque Bay of Fires, these trails have some of the most spectacular scenery in Northern Tasmania.
 Meander through a series of stacked loops just south of the St Helens Township or explore an epic 42km wilderness trail that starts at the top of Blue Tier and winds down to Swimcart Beach in the internationally acclaimed Bay of Fires National Park.

 Take a virtual spin with legendary rider Hans Rey, who explores the magnificent Bay of Fires Trail from Blue Tier to St Helens.

 Mount George – George Town Mountain Bike Trails